quintel/documentation/README.markdown

 ![](http://f.cl.ly/items/2a1x0m062V2N310k2p40/Screen%20Shot%202013-12-13%20at%2013.17.18.png)

-The user can interact with ETModel (through the professional interface), ETFlex (the game interface) and Mixer (the questionaire interface).
+The user can interact with ETModel (through the professional interface), ETFlex (the game interface) and ETM Stakeholder analysis (the local energy solutions interface).

 ## Where to start?